Gomorrah (TV series): Season 5 (2021)

 They go together to the Maccauro house where Ciro then forces 'o Munaciello to call Ruggieri, who in the meantime has discovered the location of the family home where little Pietro is being held and reports to him.
-Upon receiving the information, Ciro treacherously kills 'o Maestrale, and orders O'Munaciello to bring him Azzurra, and 'o Bellebuono to eliminate Luciana.
+Upon receiving the information, Ciro treacherously kills 'o Maestrale, and orders 'o Munaciello to bring him Azzurra, and 'o Bellebuono to eliminate Luciana.
 In front of Azzurra, Ciro blackmails her into bringing him her husband for information about the location of the family home.
 Azzurra sends Genny into catalepsy with a powerful sleeping pill in a glass of wine and brings him to Ciro.
 Ciro and Genny meet again face to face after the last meeting they had in Latvia.
 In this new confrontation, Ciro proposes to fetch Pietro together with his father, on the condition that he declare surrender before their respective men.
 However, Nunzia arrives who wants her revenge as agreed with Ciro, and to guarantee that he will fulfill his promise, she takes Azzurra hostage.
 The Immortal apparently complies and, after having reunited Genny with his son, contacts Nunzia to join them on the beach, who, shortly before leaving, orders six of her men to go to the same beach.
-Even the magistrate Ruggieri is reunited with his son, while O'Munaciello is shot dead by Genny, accused by the latter of being a villain.
-During the journey, however, she is stopped by a fake police checkpoint where she is murdered together with the driver.
+Even the magistrate Ruggieri is reunited with his son, while 'o nMunaciello is shot dead by Genny, accused by the latter of being a villain.
+During the journey, she is stopped by a fake police checkpoint where she is murdered together with the driver.
 Azzurra is taken by 'o Bellebuono to be brought to the beach where she can embrace her family again.
 Ciro has the opportunity to be able to eliminate the whole Savastano family, but taken by a sense of guilt for having lost his family in the past, during the conflict with Don Pietro, he has second thoughts while holding them at gunpoint, and takes them on a boat to safety.
 However, Genny stays with him after Nunzia's men break into the beach where a bloody shootout ensues by the sea.
 'O Pitbull and 'o Bellebuono are killed.
 After killing many of the attackers together, Genny is killed by a remaining one.
 As Ciro sheds tears in front of his dead body, he too is shot in the head by a sniper by an unknown assailant.